adam7peterson/IBM-Data-Analytics/README.md

 For task 5, we will employ Cognos/Google Looker Studio to create interactive dashboards to help analyze and present the data dynamically.

 Task 6
 For the final task, we will use our storytelling skills to provide a narrative and present the findings of our analysis.
-Full presentation link: https://www.canva.com/design/DAGCO32O1hs/i6ag-UXsZqQ8_E5A-mI9bA/edit?utm_content=DAGCO32O1hs&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

 Table of Contents
 Data Description